-Jelly Moulds can be made glass, metal or silicone.
-Older ones were made of pewter, tin or copper.
+Jelly moulds can be made glass, metal, silicone or plastic.
+Older ones were made of glass, pewter, tin or copper.

 They come in varying sizes and many shapes.
 The shape is usually meant to reflect whether the jelly is savoury or not, e.g. fish-shaped for savoury, etc.

 Some more modern designs (such as those by Tupperware®) may come in two or three pieces, allowing disassembly in order to more easily free the moulded jelly from the mould.

 To make unmoulding easier, you can lightly brush the inside of the mould with oil, or spray it with cooking spray, before pouring the jelly mixture in.
 You could also, or alternatively, put the set jelly in its mould briefly into a pan or sink of hot water to loosen the edges, then place a plate on top, and invert.

 The earliest known jelly mould to date appears to be one from 1730.